lukehaas/Scrollify/README.md

 `standardScrollElements`
 A string of selectors for elements that require standard scrolling behaviour.
 For example `standardScrollElements: ".map, .frame"`.

+`setHeights`
+A boolean to define whether Scollify assigns a height to the sections.
+True by default.

 `before`
-A callback that is fired before a section is scrolled to via the move method.
+A callback that is fired before a section is scrolled to.
 Arguments include the index of the section and an array of all section elements.

 `after`
 A callback that is fired after a new section is scrolled to.
 Arguments include the index of the section and an array of all section elements.